mickelson/attract/Layouts.md

    * `height` - Get/set the layout height.
 Default value is `ScreenHeight`.
    * `font` - Get/set the layout font name.
 Default value is the default font configured for Attract-Mode.
-   * `orient` - Get/set the global layout orientation.
-Can be one of the following values:
+   * `base_rotation` - Get/set the base (i.e the default) orientation of the
+     layout.
+This can be one of the following values:
       - `RotateScreen.None` (default)
       - `RotateScreen.Right`
       - `RotateScreen.Flip`
       - `RotateScreen.Left`
+   * `toggle_rotation` - Get/set the "toggle" orientation of the layout.
+The
+     toggle rotation is added to the `base_rotation` to determine what the actual rotation is at any given time.
+The user can change this value using the Rotation Toggle inputs.
+This can be one of the following values:
+      - `RotateScreen.None` (default)
+      - `RotateScreen.Right`
+      - `RotateScreen.Flip`
+      - `RotateScreen.Left`

+Notes:

+   * The actual rotation of the layout can be determined using the following
+     equation: `( fe.layout.base_rotation + fe.layout.toggle_rotation ) % 4`

 <a name="CurrentList" />
 #### `fe.CurrentList` ####